Yanis-M/GCD_course_assignment/README.md

 The data summary is based on the Human Activity Recognition Using Smartphones Dataset Version 1.0 by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory, DITEN - Università degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy.

-The script is available at <INSERT URL>
+The script is available at https://github.com/cosmogyrals/GCD_course_assignment.git

 The tidy.table.txt text file can be read into R with the following code: